 Focus: Gamelan Music of Indonesia is an introduction to the familiar music from Southeast Asia's largest country - both as sound and cultural phenomenon.
 An archipelago of over 17,000 islands, Indonesia is a melting pot of Hindu, Buddhist, Islamic, Portuguese, Dutch, and British influences.
 Despite this diversity, it has forged a national culture, one in which music plays a significant role.
 Gamelan music, in particular, teaches us much about Indonesian values and modern-day life.
 Focus: Gamelan Music of Indonesia provides an introduction to present-day Javanese, Balinese, Cirebonese, and Sundanese gamelan music through ethnic, social, cultural, and global perspectives.

 Part One, Music and Southeast Asian History¸ provides introductory materials for the study of Southeast Asian music.
 Part Two, Gamelan Music in Java and Bali, moves to a more focused overview of Gamelan music in Indonesia.
 Part Three, Focusing In, takes an in-depth look at Sundanese gamelan traditions, as well modern developments in Sundanese music and dance.
-The accompanying CD offers vivid examples of traditional Indonesian gamelan music.
+The accompanying downloadable resources offer vivid examples of traditional Indonesian gamelan music.

 Henry Spiller is Assistant Professor of Ethnomusicology at the University of California, Davis.